 When I was growing up, my mother was a big fan of millet.
 She made a lot of millet loaf, which I would always smother in BBQ sauce.
 Years later, I would see millet become more popular in the U.S. due to the rise of the gluten free movement.
-One could buy Millet Tots in the frozen case or purchase millet flour in the baking aisle.
 Today, millet may still seem like quinoa’s little sister in the gluten free universe, but it does offer a nice alternative.
 It’s slightly nutty, and has a fair amount of vitamins, minerals and protein.
 With thoughts of millet on my mind, I put together this hearty vegan recipe for an herbed millet skillet with white beans and asparagus.

 Today’s quick vegan millet recipe works as a one skillet meal or as a hearty side dish.
 While I note that the sliced green olives are optional, I question that decision!
 I feel like they do bring out all the flavors in this meal, but they aren’t necessary to fully enjoy it.
 Whether you olive or not, this millet dish is quite delicious and easy to make.

 Herbed Millet Skillet with White Beans and Asparagus